Can an Auto Fraud Lawyer in California Help if a Dealer Changes My Interest Rate After Signing the Contract?

 James didn’t understand—he thought the deal was final.
 What he didn’t realize was that he had just become the latest victim of a dealer changed interest rate scam.

-This kind of auto loan fraud—where a financing scam car is sold under one set of terms, then changed after the fact—is not only dishonest, it may be illegal.
+This kind of auto loan fraud—where a financing scam car or other vehicles are sold under one set of terms, then changed after the fact—is not only dishonest, it may be illegal.

 If this sounds familiar, you’re not alone.